Diplomacy and Foreign Policy

 This site provides news, statements, and information about issues, hearings and actions, and legislation.

 This site is maintained by the Department of State.
-It contains information America, civic affairs, economic growth and development, science and technology, peace and security, and events.
+It contains information on America, democracy, human rights, civic affairs, economic growth and development, science and technology, health, and the environment.

 Milestones in the History of U.S. Foreign Relations